ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 ### Using Templates

 Creating **templates** is an easy way to have multiple contributors to a project, without having to use Git.
 See the [Template Reference](templates.md) for more information on how to do this.

+### Dealing with Serialization Changes

+Every time Core gets updated, an internal number, called `SerializationVersion` gets increased to signal that the format of your save files are up to date with the current Core version.
+This can cause merge conflicts when not handled correctly.
+We suggest you have one dedicated person on the team who handles the serialization changes commit.
+When Core updates, that person loads up the project, saves it with the new version and pushes just that change as an isolated commit that everyone can then pull.

 ## Version Control Terminology